mongodb/specifications/source/retryable-writes/tests/README.rst

       unrecoverable failure.
 In that case, drivers may choose to check the result object if their BulkWriteException (or equivalent) provides access to a write result object.

+      - ``errorLabelsContain``: A list of error label strings that the error is expected to have.

     - ``collection``: